 Escape Surf School

-The staff all seem to be very knowledgeable about surfing and are willing to share their knowledge with you before you even hit the waves.
+The staff all seem very knowledgeable about surfing and willing to share their knowledge with you before you even hit the waves.

 There’s a lot to think about when it comes to surfing in Cornwall, so we’ve answered some of the internet’s most pressing questions.